turingschool/front-end-curriculum/lessons/module-1/introduction-to-testing-javascript.md

 * Unit tests foster simplicity by forcing you to write code that is decoupled, flexible, and configurable

 ## Integration Tests

-Integration tests test the interaction between two units to make sure that they play together nicely and work the way we expect them to work.
+**Integration tests** test the interaction between two units to make sure that they play together nicely and work the way we expect them to work.
 You will get many opportunities to experiment with this type of test at Turing (including Mod 1) and in the work environment as well.

-### Your Turn

-* Take a minute to write in your journal and explain why unit tests are so important in your own words.
-* When building out a piece of functionality, should you focus on writing unit tests first or integration tests?
-Why?
-* Do you think it might be important to write tests before you have implemented the code for some kind of functionality or afterwards?
-Are there benefits to both?

-## What is test-driven development?
+## What is Test-Driven Development?

-Test-driven development (TDD) is one of those things that is deceptively simple to explain and incredibly hard to do.
+Test-Driven Development (TDD) is one of those things that is deceptively simple to explain and incredibly hard to do.
 The basic premise is that we write our test for a piece of required functionality _before_ writing any implementation code.
 The test should fail when its first run, and then, you write the code to make it pass.
 Once the test passes, you can then safely refactor your code.

 If you think about it, this is not too far off from how you're already thinking about code.
 You have some idea of what you want to happen and then you go ahead and (try) to make it happen—with some amount of cursing and flailing around wildly in the middle.
 You manually test your application by checking for the results that you expect in your console or the browser.